Quick Summary

 Many countries have passed strict legislation to protect their wildlife, as this issue has gained international attention.
 The contrast between the Wildlife Protection Act of India and similar laws in other countries shows valuable insights.

 The purpose of this law is to safeguard endangered species and the places they call home.
-It frequently contains clauses pertaining to the creation of protected areas, hunting laws, and steps taken to stop the illegal trade in wildlife products.
+It frequently contains clauses about the creation of protected areas, hunting laws, and steps taken to stop the illegal trade in wildlife products.

 Each country has a different year of enactment.
 For instance, the Indian version was enacted in 1972, while the enactment dates for other countries vary.